klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.contract.md

 myContract.methods.methodName([param1 [, param2 [, ...]]]).send(options [, callback])
 ```

 Will send a transaction to the smart contract and execute its method.

-**NOTE** This can alter the smart contract state.
+This can alter the smart contract state.

 **Parameters**